TAbdiukov/ppsspp-cwcheat-helpy/README.md

 ## What this does

-Most cwCheat commands encode a **28-bit address field** (“AAAAAAA”) inside one of the two 32-bit words of a cheat line.
-When you’re hunting values in PPSSPP or on hardware, you often need to keep swapping different PSP addresses into the **same** cheat template.
+Most cwCheat commands encode a **28-bit address field** ('AAAAAAA') inside one of the two 32-bit words of a cheat line.
+When youâ€™re hunting values in PPSSPP or on hardware, you often need to keep swapping different PSP addresses into the **same** cheat template.
 Doing this by hand is tedious and error-prone.

 This tool lets you: